Kamilake/FineMotion-Tracker/README.md

 - Wi-Fi: 802.11bgn 2.4GHz (20.5mW@2dBi)
 - Protection Circuit: Depend on battery
 - IMU: Invensense MPU-6500 6DoF Attitude detection sensor
+- The radio wave safety of this product has been verified by a nationally recognized testing agency.

 ## Prerequirements